emu-russia/breaks/BreakingNESWiki_DeepL/APU/core.md

 ![notdbg_res_tran](/BreakingNESWiki/imgstore/apu/notdbg_res_tran.jpg)

-For some reason the circuit contains a disabled "comb" of transistors, which is a chain of inverters of the internal signal `RES`.
+For some reason the circuit contains a disabled "comb" of transistors, which is a chain of inverters of the internal `RES` signal.

 In debug mode (when DBG=1) - the external signal M2 is not touched during reset.
 In regular mode (for Retail consoles) - during reset the external signal M2 is in `z` state (Open-drain):